Vison: A world where nature is valued, local communities thrive & planetary health is ensured.

 Biodiversity and Carbon

 The carbon credit market is wholly inadequate to meet the G7 and UN endorsed target to protect 30% of the planet by 2030, especially if we consider the critical need to conserve Key Biodiversity Areas.
-ValueNature is disrupting the nature-based commodity processes in order to accelerate the protection of nature beyond carbon additionalities.Unfortunately, many people have disassociated the fact that the carbon stocks in these regions are represented and maintained by Biodiversity.
+ValueNature is disrupting the nature-based commodity processes in order to accelerate the protection of nature beyond carbon additionalities.Unfortunately, many people have disassociated the simple fact that the carbon stocks in these regions are represented and maintained by Biodiversity.
 We need to disrupt this notion that biodiversity outcomes are a co-benefit from the carbon market, and acknowledge that conservation efforts to protect and restore biodiversity result in numerous ecosystem service outcomes, including carbon sequestration and storage, water security and cultural services.
 We must start valuing nature as a whole and realise it is all connected, making biodiversity a focal point.

 The world’s first biodiversity credit for the voluntary ecological market